Managing an Incident

-- Assign Tasks.
+- Assign tasks.
 Identify and designate capable individuals to perform specific tasks (seek assistance, care for or comfort the injured, search for missing participants, find resources).

 - Evaluate the location.
 Determine whether participants should be evacuated (accident) or shelter in place (terror attack or weather).

-Contact International Safety & Security
+Contact International Safety and Security